cornelius-tyranade/lambda-authorizer-benchmarking-tool/README.md

 # Lambda Authorizer Benchmarking Tool

 > The purpose of this application is to calculate the performance of Lambda Authorizer-enabled serverless functions.
-It was created as part of the MSc in Cloud Computing Research Project at the National College of Ireland.

 ## Prerequisites